 Please note that Cropping works best on Google Chrome or Mozilla Firefox browser.

-In this tutorial, we'll be looking at Example Data that you can download and process here.
+In this tutorial, we'll be looking at the Example Data from the How to Process Datasets documentation.

 To start cropping, click on the Data Panel pull-down button in the side panel.